tryton/tryton/doc/index.rst

 - Reconciliation: Hold a reconciliation number if applicable.
 - Journal, Period, Date: The values on these fields comes from the corresponding move.
-- Tax Lines
+- Tax Lines.
+Gives the distribution of the amount line on the account chart

 The *Reconcile Lines* wizard allow to link move lines of the same acount for whose the credit sum is equal to the debit sum.
-If the selected lines are not balanced, the wizard offer to create a write-off.
+If the selected lines are not balanced, the wizard offer to create a write-off line with the difference to make the reconciliation.

-The *Unreconcile Lines* wizard allow to do the inverse operation.
+The *Unreconcile Lines* wizard allow to do the inverse operation (but doesn't reverse other operations that could have triggered by the reconciliation).

 Tax Code